Self-averaging parameter estimation for coarse-grained particle models: Estimation of static parameters

 In order to close the argument, note that if the dynamic equation (\ref{aldyn2}) has a stationary state $\lambda^*$ for which $\dot{\lambda}_t=0$, then, the values $\lambda^*$ satisfies $G(\lambda^*)=0 $.
 By using (\ref{g}), the condition $G(\lambda^*)=0 $ is equivalent to

 Therefore, the stationary value $\lambda^*$ at which the dynamics of $\lambda_t$ converges is precisely the one that ensures that the CG model has the real averages for the CG observables.

 In summary, we solve the problem of finding the root $\lambda^*$ of the non-linear equation (\ref{oFFmic}) by running a sufficiently long but inexpensive coarse-grained simulation in which the parameters $\lambda$ of the free energy depend on time and evolve according to Eqs. (\ref{aldyn}).
 In the limit of large $T_{\rm param}$ and for large times, the parameters $\lambda$ should converge towards the value $\lambda^*$ that gives the correct matching (\ref{oFFmic}).
+The fixed point $\lambda^*$ selected by this dynamics need not be unique in general.
+As in any root-finding procedure, if several stable fixed points exist, the limiting value may depend on the basin of attraction of the initial condition $\lambda_0$.
+For parametrized equilibrium distributions of exponential-family form, with observables conjugate to the parameters, the matching condition~(\ref{oFFmic}) is equivalent to minimizing the Kullback--Leibler divergence between the reference and model distributions~\cite{shell2008}.
+In that case, the corresponding objective is convex in the natural parameters, so metastable local minima are not expected when the parametrization is non-redundant and the target averages can be represented by the model.
+Outside this setting, multiple fixed points may in principle exist.
+In the examples considered below, the physically motivated parametrizations employed lead to a stable fixed point, which is validated a posteriori by the observed convergence of the parameters and by the reproduction of observables during the parameter evolution.

 The validity of the averaging argument relies on standard assumptions of fast–slow stochastic systems: (i) ergodicity of the coarse-grained dynamics for fixed parameters, (ii) sufficient separation between the time scales of the variables and the parameters, and (iii) smooth dependence of the dynamics on the parameters.
 While a rigorous verification of these conditions is beyond the scope of this work, they are expected to hold in the regimes considered here and are supported a posteriori by the observed convergence of the parameter dynamics.